-We are a nonprofit continuing education provider located in Altoona, WI.
+We are a nonprofit continuing education provider located in the Eau Claire, WI area or the Chippewa Valley.
 Our goal is to provide you with affordable quality continuing education activities that keep you current and competitive in your profession.
 We take pride in every activity we individually craft, and we value each and every customer who entrusts us for their educational needs.

 HalfMoon LLC began providing high-quality continuing education seminars to professionals in 1996.
 In 2012, HalfMoon was transferred from HalfMoon LLC to the new not-for-profit organization, HalfMoon Education Inc. At that same time, HalfMoon Education acquired Foxmoor Continuing Education, a respected provider of post-secondary learning activities and programs for attorneys, accountants and financial professionals.